St Martin in the Bull Ring: Organ

 The Guild of the Holy Cross at St. Martin's Church provided for an organist before the Reformation.

 The church was presumably without an organ from the English Civil War as the churchwardens accounts read:

 An organ was duly erected by 1725 and the case was by Thomas Swarbrick.
 This organ was removed or replaced in 1822.
 The case was then transferred to St. Alphege's Church, Solihull by Rev Charles Curtis who was Rector of St. Martin's and Rector of St. Alphege, Solihull.

 In 1822 a new organ was installed by Thomas Elliot The organ was extended in 1855 by William Hill who provided pedal pipes of 2 octaves and 2 notes.
 He also revoiced the reeds and open diapason in the swell, and extended the swell organ to tenor c, enclosing it in a new Venetian swell-box.
 This organ was rebuilt by John Banfield & Son in 1875 and renovated and enlarged to 3 manuals and 40 stops by Banfield in 1883.
 In 1906 this was sold to St John's Church, Deritend.

 The current pipe organ is by Harrison & Harrison and dates from 1906.
 Originally it was a three manual instrument on the north side of the chancel but in 1955 it was re-built as a four manual organ and moved to the north transept by John Compton.
 The opening recital was given by George Thalben-Ball on 30 March 1955.
 The specification of the organ can be found at the National Pipe Organ Register.

-Since around 2004, St Martin's has abandoned the use of the organ for the Sunday 11.00am Service (now called The Crossing service; a Music in Worship Group leads the Service).
-It is still played at the Sunday 9.30am Holy Communion and for 6.00pm Choral Services.
+The organ continues to be played regularly, predominantly as part of the 9.30am Sunday worship, but also on occasion as part of 11am Sunday worship and the Tuesday lunchtime service.
+It is often played for those visiting the church on Sunday afternoons, and throughout the year for special events.
+It is also used for practice by organists of different levels wishing to enhance their playing skills.